DigitalDenCloud/serverless-web-application-backend/README.md

 sam init
 ```

-The sam init command to initializes a new application project.
-Select Python for the Lambda code and Hello World Example project to start with.
+The sam init command initializes a new application project.
+To start with, select Python for the Lambda code and Hello World Example.
 The AWS SAM CLI downloads a starter template and creates a project folder directory structure.
 The stack includes an API Gateway, IAM Role and Lambda function.

 #### Building the Application for Deployment: